QUINTE SKYHAWKS MINOR FOOTBALL

 • To promote camaraderie amongst the players.

-• To bring together students from different feeder schools who will be attending the same high school.
+• To bring together students from across the region.

-• To provide children an opportunity to learn from, and to co-operate with coaches.
+• To provide children an opportunity to learn from, and to co-operate with peers and coaches.

 • To provide children an opportunity to play organized football, with qualified referees, timers, sideline officials and assistants.

-• To recognize the individual efforts of players with “Player of the Game” awards.
+• To recognize the individual efforts of players with “Player of the Game” and "League Awards".

-• To recognize team efforts with four Divisional trophies at the end of the season.
+• To recognize team efforts with three Divisional trophies at the end of the season.

 Local Minor Football has given thousands of local children an opportunity to learn the game of football.
 Parents are most appreciative of the efforts of the coaches, trainers and managers to provide the learning opportunities for their children.

-Annual Registration takes place in Late February, early March.
-Practices begin in early in April.
-Most teams practice twice a week (three times per week prior to the start of the regular season.
+Annual Registration takes place in February, early March.
+Practices begin after March Break or in early April.
+Most teams practice twice a week (three times per week prior to the start of the regular season).
 The regular season starts the first week of May and ends the last Saturday of June.
-Most games are played Thursday or Friday evenings or Saturday mornings.
-All teams have at least two home games.
-Our season culminates with Championship Saturday in the second last week of June when four divisions champions crowned.
+Most games are played Thursday or Friday evenings and/or Saturday mornings.
+All teams have at least one home game.
+Our season culminates with Championship Saturday in the second last week of June when division champions crowned.

 “A” The Pat Carty Memorial Trophy